Lundalogik/LimeBootstrap/docs/advanced.md

 #The console and debugging your applications
 The framework has been blessed with a virtual console, to use for debugging.
 It is activated through changing `debug: true,` in `_config.js`.
 The console will allways automagically appeare if a critical error is logged.
 If you make syntacic errors in the wrong place, even the viritual console will crash.
 You can easily use the console when building apps, read more abot this in the app readme.
 The console is limited to 30 messages by default.

 When working with more advanced stuff you might like to have access to a real console.
 Modern browsers won't allow dynamically loadings scripts from the local file system, due to security concerns.
 Dynamically loading scripts and html views are core concepts in LBS.
-In LIME a small VBA function acts as the loader.
+In Lime a small VBA function acts as the loader.
 However in `system/bin/` you will find a `.bat-file` which will restart Google Chrome in a debug mode, allowing you to inspect the CSS and JS.
 If you dislike this approach a small HTTP-server will do the trick.
 With Python3 just go to the actionpad folder and write this in your terminal:

 ```bash
 $python -m http.server
 ```

 ##Different wrappers
-In LIME HTML can be displayed in the actionpad, in a HTML-field, in a HTML-tab and in a HTML-dialog.
+In Lime HTML can be displayed in the actionpad, in a HTML-field, in a HTML-tab and in a HTML-dialog.
 Theses places are quite different and requires some basic setup to work well.
 Your view can thus be loaded into three different wrappers for helping you with the different conditions.

 The three basic wrappers of content: